melwinVincent/ionic3-star-rating/README.md

 # Ionic3 Star Rating

 You can give your custom icons, custom color, custom font-size and also make it read-only.
-You can change the total star counts to whatever number you want (default is set to 5 stars).
+You can specify the total number of icons to be displayed, default is set to 5.
+You may change this to 10 star rating component or 7 star rating component depending on your requirement
-Supports Half star rating (single tap makes the half star active , tap again to make it the full star active, rating value steps by 0.5 and 1 respectively).
+Supports Half star rating.
+The rating value then steps by 0.5 instead of 1.
+Single tap on defaultIcon makes it halfIcon, tap on halfIcon makes it activeIcon and tap on activeIcon makes it halfIcon again.
 You can use it multiple times in a single page/multiple pages and get the changed rating value in the parent component You can also use it inside the `<form>` component (multiple use inside `<form>` is also supported)